pulp-platform/pulpissimo/README.md

 advanced data pre-processing, external interrupts, etc.
 The PULPissimo architecture includes:

-- Either the RI5CY core or the zero-riscy one as main core
+- Either the RI5CY core or the Ibex one as main core
 - Autonomous Input/Output subsystem (uDMA)
 - New memory subsystem
 - Support for Hardware Processing Engines (HWPEs)